-3.8.1 There will be a requirement to instal ground protection.
+3.8.1 There will be no requirement to install ground protection.

-3.9 Removal of Hard Surfaces within the RPA
+3.9 Construction within RPA

 3.9.1 An area of hard-standing within the RPAs of T021 requires removal as part of the development.
 To prevent damage to any underlying roots this will be removed by hand where possible.
 Machinery can be used if necessary to break up and remove larger or more substantial sections of the surface, however the machinery should be footed outside of the RPA or on sections of the surface not yet removed.